khoanguyn1411/Instacoper-Reactjs/README.md

-# This is Instacoper, an modern e-commerce website selling trendy shoes.
+# This is Instacoper, a modern e-commerce website selling trendy shoes.

 - The techniques involve:
     + ReactJS